lair001/lair001.github.io/_posts/2016-10-17-a_most_byzantine_forum.markdown

 A Most Byzantine Forum is lightweight forum software themed after the late Roman Empire (retroactively renamed the [Byzantine Empire](https://en.wikipedia.org/wiki/Byzantine_Empire) by historians).
 It is loosely modeled after [`XenoForo`](https://en.wikipedia.org/wiki/XenForo) forums like this [one](https://forum.paradoxplaza.com/forum/index.php).

 The premise is simple.
 Users can create an account.
 Upon logging in, they are taken to a listing of threads.
-By clicking on links consisting of a thread's title, they are taken to a listing of the thread's posts.
-In this listing, the post's content and information about the user who created it is display.
-By following a link consisting of a user's username, they can view the user's profile.
+By clicking a `Create` button in the navbar, they can create a new thread.
+Links consisting of a thread's title take them to a listing of the thread's posts.
+In this listing, the post's content and information about the user who created it is displayed.
+By clicking on a `Create` button in the navbar, they can add a post to the thread.
+Links consisting of a user's username takes them to the user's profile.
 This profile contains information about the user's account along with a listing of all posts that the user has created.
 They can also access a listing of all users through a navbar button.

+There are also special users, adminstrators and moderators.
+Administrators can alter the account information of any user.
+Moderators can edit and delete content created by any user.

+In short, it behaves like a typical forum.
+The Roman elements come from the color scheme and a tribute page for [Constantine XI](https://en.wikipedia.org/wiki/Constantine_XI_Palaiologos).
+The moderators may also choose to limit discussion to Roman topics or roleplay.

+The real action takes place under the hood.